 It is necessary to investigate any premises liability personal injury claim to determine who is truly liable.
 This can involve speaking to witnesses who saw the incident occur, looking at any incident report that may exist, and looking at the weather reports from the day in question if the incident was related to the weather.
 It will also involve looking at any police reports that may have been filed and viewing your medical records for evidence of the actual injury and a better understanding of that injury.

-The Chester, South Carolina, Personal Injury Attorneys at the Elrod Pope Law Firm Can Help
+The Chester, South Carolina, Personal Injury Attorneys at the Elrod Pope Accident & Injury Attorneys Can Help